bitfocus/companion-module-extron-smx/HELP.md

 # Module for Extron SMX matrix

-> this module connects via a telnet connection.
+> This module connects via a telnet connection.

 ## Extra Information

-* Ensure no password it set.
+* Admin or User Password can be set if used.
-* Extron telnet connection has a timeout default 5mins
+* Extron telnet connection has a timeout default of 5mins, a 60second heartbeat is set to keep connection alive.

 ## Supported commands